ibm-hyper-protect/k8s-operator-hpcr/README.md

 The SSH configuration consists of the hostname of the libvirt host and the required SSH parameters (key, known hosts, etc) to connect to that host via SSH.

-**Important:** make sure to give the config map sensible labels so it can be selected by the custom resource defining the VSI.
+**Important:** make sure to give the config map sensible labels so it can be referenced by the custom resource defining the VSI.
 In the following example we use the label `app:onpremtest` for selection.

 The same config map can be used for multiple VSIs running on the same LPAR.